-Mr. André Eugen Hägi, aged 59, a Swiss, was appointed as the Group Finance Director of Diethelm Holdings (Malaysia) Berhad [now known as DKSH Holdings (Malaysia) Berhad] on November 12, 1997.
+Mr. André Eugen Hägi, aged 60, a Swiss, was appointed as the Group Finance Director of the Company on November 12, 1997.

 Mr. Hägi is a Swiss certified financial controller and obtained a post-graduate degree in Master of Business Administration from Brunel University of London.
 From 1981 to 1996, he worked with Ciba-Geigy of Switzerland as Head of Finance and Administration of their companies in Iran, Singapore, Turkey, as well as of Ciba Agro International Ltd in Switzerland.
 From 1996 to 1997 he was with the Swiss watch group SMH before joining DKSH Holdings (Malaysia) Berhad in November 1997.
-Mr. Hägi attended all the four Board meetings of the Company held in the financial year ended December 31, 2007 and he also sits on the boards of the various subsidiaries and associate companies of DKSH Holdings (Malaysia) Berhad.
+Mr. Hägi attended all the four Board meetings of the Company held in the financial year ended December 31, 2008 and he also sits on the boards of the various subsidiaries of DKSH Holdings (Malaysia) Berhad.
 Mr. Hägi does not have any family relationship with any director and/or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company.
 He has had no convictions for any offences within the past 10 years.